 There are 10 journalists involved in Webinar, they are 5 editors− Usman Kansong (Media Indonesia), Ahmad Junaidi (The Jakarta Post), Sonya Helen (Kompas), Istiqomatul Hayati (Tempo.co), Margith Damanik (IDN Times), and the rest are reporter.

 Through Webinar, Mayora invited her colleagues to unite during coronavirus pandemic to conduct fundraising to help coronavirus-pandemic-affected transgender people.

-In the capital, the chairperson of Sanggar Waria Remaja (SWARA) Kanzha Vina also fundraising with LGBTIQ community, network, and residents to help coronavirus-pandemic-affected trans woman.
+In the capital or national level, the chairperson of Sanggar Waria Remaja (SWARA) Kanzha Vina also fundraising with LGBTIQ community, network, and residents to help coronavirus-pandemic-affected trans women.
 The donation had already distributed to Jakarta, Bogor, Depok, Tangerang, and Bekasi (Jabodetabek).